coder/docs/workspaces/preferences.md

 - You must enable native notifications for each browser on which you run Coder Enterprise

-You can check whether notifications are enabled and working by click **Test Notifications**.
+You can check whether notifications are enabled and working by click **Test**.

+## Autostart

+Autostart allows you to set the time when Coder automatically starts and builds your workspaces.
+See [Autostart](autostart.md) for more information.